James S. Rains: Early life and career

 James Spencer Rains was born on October 2, 1817, within the state of Tennessee.
 Historian Bruce S. Allardice believes that his birthplace was most likely in Warren County.
 Alexander Duncan was his uncle, and Emory Rains was his brother.
 By 1840, he resided in Newton County, Missouri.
 He took up farming in Newton County and Jasper County, and spent much of his life near Sarcoxie.
 He served in the militia and was a judge in Newton County from 1840 to 1842.

 Having a significant interest in politics, Rains was elected to the Missouri House of Representatives in 1844 as a Democrat, from a seat representing Newton County.
 The following year, President of the United States James Knox Polk appointed Rains as an Indian agent.
 Originally assigned to the Neosho Agency in what is now northeastern Oklahoma, he was transferred to the Osage River Agency in Kansas Territory in 1848.
 Rains was part of the Missouri delegation to the 1848 Democratic National Convention.
 Early in the following year, he was removed from his position as Indian agent because of alleged misconduct at the Neosho Agency post.
 Traveling to California in 1850, he helped organize state militia, as well as participating in the California Gold Rush.
 He became a general in the California militia.

 Returning to Missouri in 1852, he re-entered politics.
 Rains switched his political allegiance from the Democrats to the Know-Nothings, as he believed that secessionist former Whigs were taking over the Democratic Party.
-In 1855, he was elected to a seat in the Missouri Senate, and was re-elected in 1858, although he lost a bid for election to the United States Congress in 1860 running as a Unionist.
+In 1855, he was elected to a seat in the Missouri Senate, and was re-elected in 1858, although he lost a bid for election to the United States Congress in 1860 running as a Constitutional Unionist.
 He broke with his former Unionist sentiments after the election of Abraham Lincoln in the 1860 United States Presidential Election, and developed ties with the breakaway Confederate States of America.
 He refused an election to the United States Congress in 1861 due to his pro-Confederate sympathies.